kiboschool/course-mathematical-thinking/src/mathematical-thinking.md

 Your overall course grade is composed of these weighted factors:

-* Class participation: 20%
+* Class Participation: 10%
-* Weekly assignments: 50%
+* Weekly assignments: 60%
 * Projects: 30%

-**Class participation** is composed of your attendance in class, and your submission of the weekly Guiding Question.
+**Class participation** is composed of your attendance in class, and your in-class work on weekly problem sets.

 **Weekly Assignments** are problem sets, where you'll practice the concepts covered in the readings and lessons.